Rakott krumpli is a Hungarian layered potato dish with sausage and boiled egg, brought together with sour cream and baked to perfection.

 My American readers would probably call this a potato and sausage casserole.

-It joins other less well know Hungarian recipes like beef porkolt, Brassói aprópecsenye and catfish paprikash on my site.
+It joins other less well-known Hungarian recipes like beef porkolt, Brassói aprópecsenye and catfish paprikash on my site.
 As well as really famous dishes like chicken paprikash and Hungarian goulash.

-I serve sometimes eat this as a side but Hungarians often eat this as a main.
-They often throw bacon and occasionally sweet peppers between the layers to bulk out the recipe.
+I sometimes eat this as a side, but Hungarians often eat this as a main.
+They will throw bacon and occasionally sweet peppers between the layers to bulk out the recipe.

 Adding the egg to the sour cream comes from a local restaurant and is not strictly traditional.
 But it does add a wonderful glaze and stabilises the sour cream a little whilst it bakes.